Arkansas Lawmaker Seeks Legal Opinion On Prediction Markets Like Kalshi

 “Just changing the name of what you do is not changing what you’re doing any more than a bank robber changing his name to a bank withdrawal specialist changes what he’s doing,” King said.

-Around the country, more than a half dozen states have issued cease-and-desist letters to Kalshi regarding the New York-based company’s online “community hub for traders.”
-Kalshi allows people to bet on future events, including sports, political elections and novelty items such what this month’s gas prices will be.
+Around the country, more than half a dozen states have issued cease-and-desist letters to Kalshi regarding the New York-based company’s online “community hub for traders.”
+Kalshi allows people to bet on future events, including sports, political elections, and novelty items such as this month’s gas prices.

-Nationwide, some officials have argued that Kalshi offers users an opportunity to put real money on the outcome of sporting events without the same regulatory and taxation issues facing state-authorized sportsbooks.
+Some officials nationwide have argued that Kalshi offers users an opportunity to put real money on the outcome of sporting events without the same regulatory and taxation issues facing state-authorized sportsbooks.

-Kanshi has taken states to court on the grounds that the company is a financial exchange, not a sportsbook, according to ESPN.
+According to ESPN, Kalshi has taken states to court because the company is a financial exchange, not a sportsbook.

-As NewsNation explains it, prediction markets rely on the “wisdom of the crowds” rather than odds set by a bookmaker at a traditional sportsbook.
+As NewsNation explains, prediction markets rely on the “wisdom of the crowds” rather than odds set by a bookmaker at a traditional sportsbook.

 In Arkansas, sports betting is legal at sportsbooks inside the state’s three casinos and on mobile devices such as cellphones.
 Each Arkansas casino has its own branded mobile sports-betting app authorized by the state.